ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

       Seeking does not work if the player is in the *IDLE* state.
 Make sure to check the *state* variable before attempting to seek.

-      Additionally, for the *video* media type, the player can only seek to portions of the video that are already loaded.
-All other media types (*sound*, *image*, *youtube*, *http* and *rtmp* streaming) do not have this additional restriction.
+      Additionally, for the *video* media :ref:`provider <mediaformats>`, the player can only seek to portions of the video that are already loaded.
+All other media providers do not have this additional restriction.

 .. describe:: stop